 1. Current Term Financial Aid Eligibility

-Federal aid may only be used to retake a course one time after a passing grade (D- or better) is received.
+For undergraduates seeking their first degree, federal aid may only be used to retake a course one time after a passing grade (D- or better) is received.
 We cannot make exceptions to this federal rule even in cases where the grade earned does not meet departmental requirements.
 When a previously passed course is repeated a second time, we must adjust that student’s budget and federal aid to exclude it.
 This adjustment may result in a reduction or loss of federal aid eligibility for that term.

 2. Pace of Completion

 To stay in good standing for federal financial aid, a student maintain a pace of completion of at least 67%.
 Retaking a previously passed course will count against pace of completion.
 See our Satisfactory Academic Progress webpage for more information on pace and maintaining eligibility.

 In the majority of OSU programs, students are allowed a maximum timeframe of 270 credits to complete their first bachelor’s degree.
 Repeating courses may cause a student to reach that maximum timeframe before their degree is complete.
 See our Satisfactory Academic Progress webpage for more information on maximum timeframe and maintaining eligibility.